 Because there are countless avenues for doing harm, an adversary faces a vast search task in finding out which avenue is most likely to achieve his goals.
 Drawing the adversary’s attention to a subset of especially potent avenues can greatly facilitate the search.
 For example, if we focus our concern and our discourse on the challenge of defending against viral attacks, this may signal to an adversary that viral weapons—as distinct from, say, conventional explosives or chemical weapons—constitute an especially promising domain in which to search for destructive applications.

 The significance of these and other types of potential information hazards is that it will sometimes be morally best to avoid creating or spreading even true information.
-(Exactly when and how to attend to and reduce potential information hazards is beyond the scope of this post; Convergence hopes to explore that topic later.)
+(Exactly when and how to attend to and reduce potential information hazards is beyond the scope of this post; I begin to explore that topic here.)

 Context and scale